 Upcoming Medical Conferences in CharlottesvilleSearch Criteria : United States of America Charlottesville

 Jun 21 - 22, 2019 | CME 10.75 | USD $325 | Charlottesville, Virginia

-The 42nd Annual Fitz-Hugh Symposium is organized by University of Virginia and will be held during Jun 21 - 23, 2018 at Pinn Hall Conference Center (formerly Jordan Hall), Charlottesville, Virginia, United States of America.
-The target audience for this medical event is health professionals involved in all aspects of otolaryngology.
-This includes a broad audience of otolaryngologists, allergists and immunologists, neurologists, audiologists, internists, primary care providers, nurses, nurse practitioners, and other allied health providers.
-This CME Conference has been approved for a maximum of 10.5 AMA PRA Category 1 Credits.
-Conference Description : This year’s symposium will focus on new technologies and advances in otolaryngology, multidisciplinary team approaches, and legal/business considerations in an ever changing healthcare environment.
-Conference Objectives are : • Discern the broader implications of laryngeal pathology, and the varied ways of evaluating them. • Discuss the complexities of varied head and neck, facial cutaneous defects and approach them with multiple options for closure. • Comprehensively approach sinonasal disease from both a clinical and radiologic perspective. • Logically evaluate swallowing and dysphasia as it commonly is evaluated in the otolaryngology practice. • Discuss and debate the ongoing challenges faced by the practicing otolaryngologist beyond the sphere of clinical medicine.
+The 43rd Annual Fitz-Hugh Symposium and UVA Department of Otolaryngology – Head and Neck Surgery Alumni Reunion is organized by University of Virginia (UVA) and will be held from Jun 21 - 22, 2019 at Pinn Hall Conference Center (formerly Jordan Hall), Charlottesville, Virginia, United States of America.
+Target Audience: This course is designed to meet the educational needs of health professionals involved in all aspects of otolaryngology.
+This includes a broad audience of otolaryngologists, allergists and immunologists, neurologists, audiologists, internists, pediatricians, primary care providers, nurses, nurse practitioners, and other allied health providers.
+Credits Offered: AMA PRA Category 1 Credits™ - 10.75 Hours of Participation - 10.75 Course overview: Pediatric Otolaryngology is a field which has many aspects not known to even general ENT providers.
+The workup and treatment of these patients are often multifaceted and changing quickly.
+This has included advancements in rhinology, laryngology, and otology, all of which have differences from known algorithms in adults.
+This year’s symposium will provide information on cutting edge algorithms and therapies in order to allow for the health care team to provide the best, most advanced and comprehensive ENT care in our tertiary care setting.
+Education Objectives: At the conclusion of this course, participants should be able to: • Understand the broader implication of laryngeal pathology and the varied ways of treating them. • Better understand and discuss the complexities of pediatric hearing issues and treatments. • Thoroughly approach pediatric neck masses from both a clinical and radiologic perspective. • Understand swallowing, dysphagia, and dysphonia as it commonly is evaluated in the otolaryngology practice. • Discuss non-direct patient care aspects of otolaryngology beyond the sphere of direct clinical medicine

-Oct 08 - 10, 2018 | CME 48.00 | USD $4500 | Charlottesville, Virginia
+Oct 14 - 16, 2019 | CME 48.00 | USD $4500 | Charlottesville, Virginia

-2019 UVA Health System Effective Coping and Communication Skills (ECCS) Program for Physicians is organized by University of Virginia and will be held during Oct 08 - 10, 2018 at UVA Care Directions, Charlottesville, Virginia, United States of America.
-The target audience for this medical event is physicians who are feeling distressed or may have exhibited disruptive behavior or physicians who may need additional education and skills training to more effectively cope and communicate in our increasingly complex and challenging medical environment.
-This CME Conference has been approved for a maximum of 48 AMA PRA Category 1 Credits.
-Conference Goals : • Teach new skills in the recognition and expression of emotions that lead to disruptive behavior. • Provide a syllabus of selected readings and resources for the distressed physician. • Teach the range of disruptive behaviors. • Provide strategies for the prevention of inappropriate behaviors. • Provide follow-up and support in maintaining behavior changes. • Evaluate the effectiveness of the course based on feedback from the workplace monitoring system.
-Conference Objectives are : • Identify issues around disruptive behavior and promote prevention treatment of physicians. • Discuss healthy boundaries and appropriate expressions of emotions among staff, colleagues and patients. • Identify the risk factors and development patterns of distressed physicians. • Describe the socialization of physicians and medical school/residency that contribute to maladaptive behavior patterns. • Identify family of origin issues that may contribute to behavior or communication problems. • Identify personal risk factors. • Identify relapse prevention strategies. • Discuss disruptive behavior from the viewpoint of staff, patients, colleagues and administrators. • Discuss and practice exercises that promote self-awareness, increase the relaxation response, and increase communication effectiveness.
+2019 UVA Health System Effective Coping and Communication Skills (ECCS) Program for Physicians is organized by University of Virginia (UVA) and will be held from Oct 14 - 16, 2019 at UVA Care - CFA Institute Building, Charlottesville, Virginia, United States of America.
+Accreditation and Designation Statement: The University of Virginia School of Medicine is accredited by the ACCME to provide continuing medical education for physicians.
+The University of Virginia School of Medicine designates this educational activity for a maximum of 48 AMA PRA Category 1 Credits.™ Physicians should only claim credit commensurate with the extent of their participation in the activity.
+ECCS Course Overview: The course is in the form of a small group CME program for physicians, with a limit of six participants per group.
+The overall length is six days, with a three-day initial intensive course followed by three required one-day follow-up sessions over the course of one year (1, 3 and 6-month follow-up).
+ECCS Course Description: This new CME program is designed for physicians who are feeling distressed or may have exhibited disruptive behavior or physicians who may need additional education and skills training to more effectively cope and communicate in our increasingly complex and challenging medical environment.
+The course is ideal for physicians who may also need to document specific behavioral changes to maintain their position and privileges in their practice or hospital.
+Enrollment is by referral or request but requires a phone interview with the co-director, Dr. Kim Penberthy or one of the core faculty.
+The ECCS program was developed at the University of Virginia Health System and is based upon the Program for Distressed Physicians at Vanderbilt University School of Medicine.
+Dr. John Schorling, Dr. Kim Penberthy and Dr. Nassima Ait-Daoud from the Physician Wellness Program, Departments of Medicine and Psychiatry & Neurobehavioral Sciences are the core faculty, and they all have extensive experience in medical education and working with professional health care providers.
+Goals and Objectives: • Teach new skills in the recognition and expression of emotions that lead to disruptive behavior. • Provide a syllabus of selected readings and resources for the distressed physician. • Teach the range of disruptive behaviors. • Provide strategies for the prevention of inappropriate behaviors. • Provide follow-up and support in maintaining behavior changes. • Evaluate the effectiveness of the course based on feedback from the workplace monitoring system.
+Learning Objectives: • Identify issues around disruptive behavior and promote prevention treatment of physicians. • Discuss healthy boundaries and appropriate expressions of emotions among staff, colleagues and patients. • Identify the risk factors and development patterns of distressed physicians. • Describe the socialization of physicians and medical school/residency that contribute to maladaptive behavior patterns. • Identify family of origin issues that may contribute to behavior or communication problems. • Identify personal risk factors. • Identify relapse prevention strategies. • Discuss disruptive behavior from the viewpoint of staff, patients, colleagues and administrators. • Discuss and practice exercises that promote self-awareness, increase the relaxation response, and increase communication effectiveness.
 Additional details will be posted as soon as they are available.